Work faster with less hand pain by typing on this cute, compact, wireless external monitor.

-If you want to have fun with the external keyboard, this lighted, Bluetooth 5.0, mechanical keyboard is on sale at Amazon right now for $64.99, with a 25 percent off coupon.
+If you want to have fun with the external keyboard, this lighted, Bluetooth 5.0, mechanical keyboard is on sale at Amazon right now for $60.
 It will connect to your laptop or phone.
 If you want to eliminate the tiny lag caused by wireless to gaming, there’s a switch to turn it to a wired keyboard (USB-C.)

 If you want to do your workstation right, I’ve dropped in an explainer below from Alan Hedge who is the original researcher on computer-related ergonomics from Cornell.